-A while back as I was going around the reception during a wedding somewhere in West Cork, there was a young lad, probably about eight or nine, looking really dapper in his cool suit and dickie bow.
-He seemed to be a bit of a character, and each time I passed him he’d stop what he was doing and would put on this forced smile, he stopped the fun stuff and put his focus on the photographer, actually this seemed to be par for the course for the duration of the day.
+A while back as I was going around the reception during a wedding somewhere in West Cork.
+There was a young lad, probably about eight or nine, looking really dapper in his cool suit and dickie bow.
+He seemed to be a bit of a character.
+Each time I passed him he’d stop what he was doing and would put on this forced smile.
+He stopped the fun stuff and put his focus on the photographer, actually this seemed to be par for the course for the duration of the day.

 As I always stress as a documentary wedding photographer, there should be no special treatment for the bloke with the camera paid to take pictures.
 Just allowing the young ones to be themselves is always quite fun and can make for some terrific images.
 When instructed to “look at the cameraman (yuck!) and smile” I get nothing but the same face over and over and they become conscious of this.

 They forget their train of thought and lose that quizzical expression which to me is sheer magic.
 Even if they look bored they just look bored, which to me is wonderful, and quite often a parent will go “that’s my son / daughter!”.
 It reveals so much more than the cheesy smile, they get a kick out of it.
 The image becomes timeless, the expression in it priceless.

 At times I’ll inform the parent (which I hate having to do and should not have to do) that it is not necessary for them to encourage their child to stare at the photographer.